LukeThornton92/string_theory/README.md

 ### Follow Us

 The follow us was actually directly inspired by the Figma template, the idea of having the personal instagram profiles of the individuals in the team that run the store and site.
-Admitedly this wouldnt work on a larger site as the team would be too large but I feel for a smaller team or local shop it adds a nice personal touch.
+Admittedly this wouldn't work on a larger site as the team would be too large but I feel for a smaller team or local shop it adds a nice personal touch.
 Each image currently links to the instagram homepage but in a real world scenario it would link to there personal sites.

 <details>
 <summary>Desktop Follow Us</summary>